 Each submission must be accompanied by a submission fee paid in full and a working screener in order to be considered.
 Once we have all necessary materials, the submission will be marked “In Consideration”.
 It is the submitter’s responsibility to make sure that all requirements are met.
 If your film has not been listed “In Consideration” within 7 business days of submission, please contact us to find out what is needed to move your film into consideration.

-Online screeners are STRONGLY preferred, either via a password protected Vimeo link or uploaded directly to FilmFreeway.
-The submitter is responsible for ensuring that their screener link and password is active through at least April 30, 2018.
+All projects must be submitted via secure online screener - either as a password protected Vimeo link attached to your submission, or uploaded directly to FilmFreeway.
+The submitter is responsible for ensuring that their screener link and password is active through at least April 15, 2019.
 In the event of a password or URL change after submitting, email us immediately.
 If we discover an error with the screener, we will attempt to email the submitter for an update.
 Failure to respond by the final submission deadline will result in disqualification without refund of submission fees.
 Online screeners must be available to stream, we do not accept any films that must be downloaded.